Tuvalu Amateur Radio Club and DXpedition

 T2R will be back on the air May 23-29, including the WPX CW contest, from Funafuti, Tuvalu.
 John (KK7L) will be continuing the club outreach and education efforts by introducing government, Red Cross, and others to HF digital modes for inter-island and around-the-world communications.
 Listen for T2R and club member T2AT on the air in late May on various digital modes including WSPR on all HF bands, perhaps even on top band.
 If all goes well a permanent Winlink station will be established for emergency and maritime communications needs in the Central Pacific region.
 Donations are welcome to help cover the cost for a set of radios to support digital mode operations from Tuvalu.

-John (KK7L) and Jared (N7SMI) activated amateur radio DXpedition station T2R from Tuvalu September 27th - October 4th, 2016.
+John (KK7L) and Jared (N7SMI) activated amateur radio DXpedition station T2R from Tuvalu September 27th - October 4th, 2016, with a follow-up activation by John in May, 2017.
 Tuvalu was #74 on the Club Log most wanted entities list.
 Despite very difficult band conditions and significant local QRM, we made over 2000 QSOs.
 We also provided amateur radio training and outreach to establish a Tuvalu Amateur Radio Club

 We're excited to have the story of the T2R amateur radio club featured in the January, 2016 edition of QST magazine.

 This was not a typical DXpedition.
 Through the efforts of many before and after us, including Bob (VK2RG), Dean (KW7XX) and the RF Junkies team, Nob (JF2MBF), Ken (JA2FJP), and others, there were licensed amateurs and available equipment in Tuvalu when we arrived.
 We provided training sessions to 10 local amateurs and others interested in amateur radio.
 The last QSO of our operation was made with VK4DH in our training session.